jdcloudcom/en/documentation/Management/Monitoring/Operation-Guide/custom-monitoring/set-alarm-rules-CustomMetric.md

 ![image](https://raw.githubusercontent.com/jdcloudcom/en/Monitoring/image/Cloud-Monitor/getting-started/cmm-04.png)

-Click “New Alarm Rule” to go to the alarm rule page and follow the process to guide the settings, as shown in the diagram below:
+Click "New Alarm Rule" to go to the alarm rule page and follow the process to guide the settings, as shown in the diagram below:

 ![image](https://raw.githubusercontent.com/jdcloudcom/en/Monitoring/image/Cloud-Monitor/getting-started/cmm-05.png)